aribamin/MongoMessenger/README.md

 Tested all build files extensively with different queries and made necessary changes <br />
 Ran all queries on Lab machines and Local Machines for testing <br />
 Updated Readme With Timelines of task completiton <br />
+Collaborated on Build and Query file for Task 3 <br />
 Commented all python Scripts <br />
 Updated report.pdf with all outputs, collaborated with Jared for runtime differences <br />